Mazotis/Homeserver/README.md

 ### Relative requirements
 - HDMI cable (to send HDMI-CEC commands to TV.
 Check cec-client for infos about how to use this)
 - RPI-GPIO + LIRC setup (to create a small, sub-20$ IR remote controller for IR devices, such as a sound device)
-- Edited sudoers file to allow shutdown/reboot requests via ssh (UNIX systems)
+- Edited sudoers file to allow shutdown/reboot requests via ssh (UNIX/linux systems)

 ## Installation and configuration
 ### Using the systemd script